Council Rates Information

 Change of Address

 Ratepayers should always notify in writing of any change of postal address.
+An online form can be accessed here

 For further information regarding rates, including payment difficulties, please contact Council's Rates Officer on 8842 6400.